Post

 \[(\lambda^2 + a\lambda + b)e^{\lambda x} = 0\]

-Therefore, if $\lambda$ is a solution to the characteristic equation:
+Therefore, if $\lambda$ is a root of the characteristic equation

 \[\lambda^2 + a\lambda + b = 0 \label{eqn:characteristic_eqn}\tag{3}\]

-then the exponential function ($\ref{eqn:general_sol}$) is a solution to the differential equation ($\ref{eqn:ode_with_constant_coefficients}$).
-Solving the quadratic equation ($\ref{eqn:characteristic_eqn}$), we get:
+then the exponential function ($\ref{eqn:general_sol}$) is a solution to the ordinary differential equation ($\ref{eqn:ode_with_constant_coefficients}$).
+Solving the quadratic equation ($\ref{eqn:characteristic_eqn}$) gives

 \[y_1 = e^{\lambda_1 x}, \quad y_2 = e^{\lambda_2 x} \tag{5}\]

-The terms characteristic equation and auxiliary equation are often used interchangeably, and they mean exactly the same thing.
-Either term is acceptable.
+The terms characteristic equation and auxiliary equation are often used interchangeably; they mean exactly the same thing.
+You can use either term.

-Now, we can divide the cases into three categories based on the sign of the discriminant $a^2 - 4b$ of the characteristic equation ($\ref{eqn:characteristic_eqn}$):
+Now, we can divide the problem into three cases depending on the sign of the discriminant $a^2 - 4b$ of the characteristic equation ($\ref{eqn:characteristic_eqn}$).

 • $a^2 - 4b = 0$: Real double root